ankit7540/H2-PolarizabilityMatrixElements/python-module/README.md

 Usage
 ----------------
-1. After cloning the respository and moving in the `python-module` directory, add the current folder to path allowing to import the module in the current folder.
+1. After cloning the respository and moving in the `python-module` directory, add the current folder to path allowing to import the module in the current folder (this is not needed with python3).
     > import sys

     > sys.path.append("..")